 Supermarkets.
 Philip has advised Sainsbury’s, Asda and Morrisons on general licensing issues as well as obtaining licences, including in cumulative impact areas.

 Hotels.
 Philip’s clients have included The Ritz, The Standard and Mama Shelter, Premier Inns and Holiday Inn.
-His work has included advised the Standard on its flagship 24 hour licence opposite St Pancras Station.
+His work has included advising the Standard on its flagship 24 hour licence opposite St Pancras Station.

 Other.
-Philip has worked extensively on a pro bono basis during the Covid crisis to support the sector including:
+Philip worked extensively on a pro bono basis during the Covid crisis to support the sector including:

-- Advising Night Time Industries Association and the leading leisure insurance brokers NDML relating to business interruption policies and the FCA litigation.
+- Advising the Night Time Industries Association and the leading leisure insurance brokers NDML relating to business interruption policies and the FCA litigation.

 - Working with organisations internationally, including Responsible Hospitality Institute (USA), Night Time Industries Association (Sydney) and Vibe-Lab on principles underpinning urban regeneration and reactivating the leisure economy following Covid.